arthurhammer/arthurhammer.de/_posts/2018-12-08-visualizing-my-photo-library.md

 Additionally, I could add some crossfilters.
 For example, see how weekday and time of day charts change for each year.
 There are a lot of dimensions for simple data like this.

 Photo libraries used to be nothing more than sequences of photos.
-But with evergrowing photos libraries spanning decades and potentially reaching hundreds of thousands of photos, it will become increasingly harder to keep an overview.
+But with evergrowing libraries spanning decades and potentially reaching hundreds of thousands of photos, it will become increasingly harder to keep an overview.
 Apple, Google and others have noticed this and are heavily ramping up their Machine Learning and other automated photo analysis approaches (face and object recognition, smart photo clustering, memory reminders, filtering photos across multiple dimensions etc.).
 I'm excited where this is going and how we'll interact with our photo libraries in the future.

 [^1]: Not all of the photos in my library were taken by me and not all photos I've ever taken are in there.
 And for simplictiy, I used the term "photo" to denote any type of item in my library be it photo, video, GIF, audio etc.